Creating Accessible PDF Files

 - Avoid using Microsoft Publisher.
 Publisher does not allow users to save files as a tagged PDF document.
 This will cause more accessibility issues which will require more of your time to make repairs; some of which can be very difficult or impossible.

 - Use Microsoft Word to create your files.
 PowerPoint converts to tagged PDF format very well.
 Excel files can be converted to tagged PDF format; however, layout/content/structure should be in the simplest form possible.
+If this cannot be done, the file may not be accessible.

 - Simplicity.
 Keep content as simple as possible.